Russian warships in English Channel due to 'bad weather'

 Officials quickly sought to ease fears over the presence of the flotilla after Russian media reported they were planning military exercises, with East-West tensions sky-high over Russia's intervention in ex-Soviet Ukraine.

-A French navy spokesman said the passage of warships led by a large submarine-hunting ship was "nothing unusual.
+However a French navy spokesman said the passage of warships led by a large submarine-hunting ship was "nothing unusual.
 It is merely a matter of boats in transit.
 Weather conditions are not good in the area."

 Authorities on both sides of the Channel told AFP that such Russian naval detachments visit the region on a regular basis and that they usually do not extend their stay beyond a few days.